-The Commission may, by means of implementing acts, and after consultation of the MDCG, adopt the modalities and procedural aspects necessary for the implementation of Articles 60ba to 65a and 66a as regards the following:
+The Commission may, by means of implementing acts, and after consultation of the MDCG, adopt the detailed arrangements and procedural aspects necessary for the implementation of Articles 85 to 90 and 92 as regards the following:

-- (a) typology of serious incidents and field safety corrective actions in relation to specific devices, or categories or groups of devices; - (b) the reporting of serious incidents and field safety corrective actions, field safety notices, periodic summary reports, post-market surveillance reports, periodic safety update reports and trend reports by manufacturers as referred to in Articles 60ba, 60c, 61, 61a and 63; - (ba) standard structured forms for electronic and non-electronic reporting, including a minimum data set for reporting of suspected serious incidents by healthcare professionals, users and patients; - (c) timelines for the reporting of field safety corrective actions, periodic summary reports, and trend reports by manufacturers, taking into account the severity of the incident to be reported as referred to in Article 61: - (d) harmonised forms for the exchange of information between competent authorities as referred to in Article 63:
+(a) the typology of serious incidents and field safety corrective actions in relation to specific devices, or categories or groups of devices;

-(e) procedures for designation of a coordinating competent authority; the coordinated assessment process; tasks and responsibilities of the coordinating competent authority and involvement of other competent authorities in this process.
+- (b) the reporting of serious incidents and field safety corrective actions and field safety notices, and the provision of periodic summary reports, post-market surveillance reports, PSURs and trend reports by manufacturers as referred to in Articles 85, 86, 87, 88 and 89 respectively; - (c) standard structured forms for electronic and non-electronic reporting, including a minimum data set for reporting of suspected serious incidents by healthcare professionals, users and patients; - (d) timelines for the reporting of field safety corrective actions, and for the provision by manufacturers of periodic summary reports and trend reports, taking into account the severity of the incident to be reported as referred to in Article 87; - (e) harmonised forms for the exchange of information between competent authorities as referred to in Article 89; - (f) procedures for the designation of a coordinating competent authority; the coordinated evaluation process, including tasks and responsibilities of the coordinating competent authority and involvement of other competent authorities in this process.

-Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 88(3).
+The implementing acts referred to in the first paragraph shall be adopted in accordance with the examination procedure referred to in Article 114(3).